Set up and use iCloud Photos

 On Apple TV 4K and Apple TV HD

 On your Windows PC

-What happens when you edit or delete photos
+What happens when you edit or delete photos?

-Edits show up on all of your devices
+Edits appear on all of your devices

-Photos delete from all of your devices
+Photos will be deleted from all of your devices

 Download copies of your photos and videos